Advice concerning chisels

 Don't forget, I still have the Victorian dressing table with only the occasional overcut in all the 13 drawers.
 The only explanation is 'unintentional' or they all would be like that, or all not.

 I am really impressed with the real reason for the arguments put forward, though.
 Finding imperfect work from the past to justify ones own imperfect work.
 Blaming CNC for not being able to get away with mistakes and flaws, these days.
 Decrying an old blind mans work, who isn't around to defend himself, and sold a few things after he was past his best, based on his fame more than the object itself.
 As if that proves anything!
-I suppose it is much easier to puppy and make excuses than to improve, though.
+I suppose it is much easier to bitch and make excuses than to improve, though.

 Mike.